neuwirthe/CreateRWorkEnvir/README.md

-# Installing an R working environnment
+# Creating a cooperative working environment

+## using R, RStudio and git using GitHub

 This document will help you to install a working evironment consinsting of R, RStudio and some R packages and further utilities.